Certificate of Security Studies

 1. Student must pass at least two compulsory courses explicitly dealing with security topics in the IRES Masters Program with grade A/1; other compulsory IRES courses dealing with security topics have to be passed with grade B/2 or better.
 Current compulsory IRES courses dealing with security topics (total of 4)

 - Semester II International Security

-- Semester III The EU: Freedom, Security and Law
+- Semester III European Union: Area of Freedom, Security, and Justice

-- Semester IV Advanced Theories of Conflict Resolution
+- Semester IV Conflict Resolution in International Relations

 Compulsory courses relevant for the Certificate award will be specified at the beginning of each semester in the official IRES schedule.

 2. Student must successfully pass a total of at least 4 free choice courses dealing with security topics offered within: